Rules are not enforced to keep us safe, but to keep them safely in their positions of power.

 When COFFEE Was Illegal…

-In Mecca (Saudi Arabia) in 1511, coffee (yes, COFFEE) was banned when it was suggested that people would visit coffee houses throughout the city to air their grievances (i.e., to ‘bad mouth’ the government), and talk about how to solve their problems…
+In the 1500s, coffee was banned in Mecca (Saudi Arabia), when it was suggested that people were visiting coffee houses throughout the city to air their grievances about the government.

 To justify the ban, it was ruled that coffee was ‘against the Islamic religion’ and ‘sinful.’
 The reality, though?
-That the people in power feared that it would open peoples eyes to the reality of society- to the reality that we are all being controlled- and lead to a revolution.
+That the people in power feared that it would open people’s eyes to the reality of society.

 ‘Coffee makes us severe, and grave, and philosophical’